Safer Streets

 2020/21

-The Home Office confirms that all three bids for Northamptonshire in 2020 have been successful.
-It is one of just three counties in the country to be awarded funds for every bid it had submitted in the first round.
-Overall, the OPFCC is awarded £1.4 million to split between the three schemes.
+The Home Office confirmed that all three bids for Northamptonshire in 2020 were successful.
+It was one of just three counties in the country to be awarded funds for every bid it had submitted in the first round.
+Overall, the OPFCC was awarded £1.4 million to split between the three schemes.

-Funding of £550,000 is put towards security improvements to car parks, safe bike parking facilities and safety enhancements to hundreds of homes on the Bouverie estate and Portland Place in Northampton.
-The town’s CCTV system was also enhanced with the addition of 13 new cameras.
+Funding of £550,000 was put towards security improvements to car parks, safe bike parking facilities and safety enhancements to hundreds of homes on the Bouverie estate and Portland Place in Northampton.
+The town’s CCTV system was also enhanced with the addition of thirteen new cameras.

-In Wellingborough, 74 gates are installed in alleyways to make properties in the Victoria area more secure from crime and shut them off from anti-social behaviour.
-There is also an extension of the town centre CCTV system with the addition of seven new cameras around Mill Road, Cannon Street and Knox Road.
-And 2,000 homes receive security packs, with 600 fitted with crime prevention devices.
+In Wellingborough, seventy-four gates were installed in alleyways to make properties in the Victoria area more secure from crime and shut them off from anti-social behaviour.
+There was also an extension of the town centre CCTV system with the addition of seven new cameras around Mill Road, Cannon Street and Knox Road.
+And 2,000 homes received security packs, with six hundred fitted with crime prevention devices.
 Overall funding for the area totalled £545,000.

-And the All Saints area of Kettering benefits from £280,000 in funding.
-Eighteen alley gates are installed as are 15 new CCTV cameras.
-Sixty homes are also offered Ring doorbells, allowing homeowners to see who is knocking on their door, while a further 139 get home security products.
+The All Saints area of Kettering benefitted from £280,000 in funding.
+Eighteen alley gates were installed along with fifteen new CCTV cameras.
+Sixty homes were also offered Ring doorbells, allowing homeowners to see who is knocking on their door, while a further 139 got home security products.

 2021/22